luyadev/luya.io/docs/guide/ngrest/model.md

 ## Scenarios

 The REST API uses the `restcreate` and `restupdate` scenarios in order to apply the rules.
-By default those rules are equals to the `default` rules which is generated by the `luya\admin\ngrest\base\NgRestModel::scenarios()` method.
+By default those rules are equals to the `default` rules which is generated by the <class name="luya\admin\ngrest\base\NgRestModel" method="scenarios" /> method.
 If you want to customize the REST scenarios fields as they may differ from the default rule based scenario fields you can override those fields:

 ```php
 public function scenarios()